About the project

 Supported by Köln Academy of Art of the World, Manifesta10PP and Taiteen edistämi.

 About the artist

-St-Petersburg based artist.
-Works mainly on topics of migration, segregation, creative class, humour as a weapon and utopian visions.
-Winner of CEE Young Artist’s Prize 2012, in 2014 was awarded Akademie der Künste der Welt grant.
+Olga Jitlina (Zhitlina) is a St-Petersburg based artist.
+She works mainly on topics of migration, segregation, creative class, humour as a weapon and utopian visions.
+Winner of CEE Young Artist’s Prize 2012, in 2014 she was awarded Akademie der Künste der Welt grant.

 Jon Irigoyen is an artist, curator, doctoral candidate based in Helsinki.
 His research focuses on interaction between public and urban space; concepts such as autonomy, ritual, celebration, resistance, etc.